 - Honey - a little honey is added to give these cookies a little more sweetness and give them the perfect soft texture.
 Honey is one of my favourite natural sweeteners that is full of vitamins and minerals.

-- Lemon - both lemon zest and lemon juice are used to give these lemon cookies the perfect lemon flavour.
+- Fresh lemon - use will use a fresh lemon for both the lemon zest and fresh lemon juice that is used to give these lemon cookies the perfect fresh lemon flavor.
 You can use any type of lemon that you like including Meyer lemons.
+You will end up using a tablespoon of lemon zest and a tablespoon of fresh lemon juice.

 - Egg - an egg is added to help bind these cookies together so they aren't too crumbly.
 I have not tested this recipe with no eggs or any egg replacements and can't guarantee that any egg swaps would work out.

-- Blueberries - fresh blueberries add a beautiful blue color and a nice burst of sweet blueberry flavour to these cookies.
+- Blueberries - fresh juicy blueberries add a beautiful blue color and a nice burst of sweet blueberry flavour to these cookies.
 I recommend using fresh blueberries, not frozen blueberries for making these cookies.
+You could also use wild blueberries or organic blueberries to make this perfect cookie recipe.

 How to make this recipe:

-First, preheat your oven to 350 degrees Fahrenheit and line two baking sheets with parchment paper.
+First, preheat your oven to 350 degrees Fahrenheit and line two large baking sheets (also known as a cookie sheet) with parchment paper.

-Next, in a bowl (you can use a standing mixer to do this or a spoon) combine all the ingredients, except for the blueberries, until you have a smooth dough.
+Next, in a large mixing bowl (you can use a standing mixer to do this or a spoon) combine all the ingredients, except for the blueberries, until you have a smooth dough.

 Then gently stir in the fresh blueberries by hand (try not to break them).

-Now, using a cookie scoop, transfer the dough to the baking sheets and then using a wet hand, press down each cookie until it's flat (they won't spread otherwise).
+Now, using a cookie scoop or ice cream scoop, transfer the dough to the baking sheets and then using a wet hand, press down each cookie until it's flat (they won't spread otherwise).

-- Let these cookie school completely before eating them - trust me, the wait is worth it!
+- Let these chewy lemon blueberry cookie school completely before eating them - trust me, the wait is worth it!

 - Be sure to use fresh blueberries, not frozen blueberries for making these lemon cookies.